codedragon/stacktrace/slides.md

-## A stack is a list of the steps we have started, but not completed so far:
+## A stack is a list of the steps we have started, but not yet completed:

 * make cake
 * make buttercream
 * make syrup

-#### make meringue is not there, because we finished making the meringue.
+#### 'make meringue' is not there, because we finished making the meringue.<!-- .element: class="fragment" data-fragment-index="1" -->
-#### make chantilly isn't there, because we have not started making the chantilly.
+#### 'make chantilly' isn't there, because we have not started making the chantilly.<!-- .element: class="fragment" data-fragment-index="2" -->

 ## What happens if something goes wrong while making the syrup?

 ## We end up with a stack as shown above:

 ```